larryms/MCW-Linux-lift-and-shift/Whiteboard design session/WDS student guide - Linux lift and shift.md

 *Customer Objections*:

-1. Provide details on how your will address each of the objections that were put forward by the client.
+1. Provide details on how your will address each of the objections that were put forward by the client

 **Prepare**

 Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.
 2. Identify the benefits of your solution.
-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer’s objections

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution